onsclom/my-website/src/routes/blog/[slug]/great-documentation.md

 ---
-layout: ../../layouts/BlogLayout.astro
-title: "Great Documentation"
+title: 'Great Documentation'
 pubDate: 2023-07-22
 ---

 Documentation is where we spend a large portion of our time as programmers.
 If you aren't spending large portions of time in documentation, then maybe the documentation for your tools are bad.
 Or maybe you've mastered your tools.
 Why not learn new tools?
 Perhaps ones with great documentation!
 Great documentation teaches you new paradigms of thinking.
 Great documentation inspires you to build things.
 Great documentation is **official**, **interactive**, and **open-source**.

 ## Official